The JWST EXCELS survey: Outflows in 1.5 < z < 5 quiescent and recently quenched galaxies are likely relics from episodic AGN activity: Results

 Due to the unusually broad Na\,\textsc{d} profile for EXCELS--50789, we perform additional checks to attempt to rule out alternative explanations not originating from gas flows, such as galaxy rotation and data artefacts.
 Due to the redshift of EXCELS--50789, the sodium feature is present in both the G235M and G395M data.
 Both gratings show similarly broad absorption profiles, indicating that this is likely a real feature and not an artefact from the data reduction process.
 The source is very compact, thus we cannot reliably extract spectra from other pixels in the 2D data products.
 However, on visual inspection, no absorption lines in the 2D spectrum show signs of galaxy rotation.

-PRIMER imaging of the source \citep[see figure 5 of][]{carnall_jwst_2024} indicates that EXCELS--50789 may have a small companion in very close proximity, however this companion was not covered by the slit during observations, and photometric redshift estimations of the companion place it at $z_{\mathrm{phot}} \sim 3.02$.
+PRIMER imaging of the source (panel 4 of Fig. \ref{fig:cutouts}) indicates that EXCELS--50789 may have a small companion in very close proximity, however this companion was not covered by the slit during observations, and photometric redshift estimations of the companion place it at $z_{\mathrm{phot}} \sim 3.02$.
+Spectroscopic follow up of the companion redshift is necessary to fully rule out whether EXCELS--50789 is undergoing an interaction.
 There is also an ALMA source, AS2UDS 0308.0, approximately $3^{\prime\prime}$ from EXCELS--50789 \citep[][]{stach_alma_2018} with a consistent photometric redshift, $z_\mathrm{phot}\simeq4$, which could suggest that EXCELS--50789 exists in a dense environment.

 EXCELS--50789 (otherwise known as ZF--UDS--6496; e.g., \citealt{nanayakkara_population_2024}) was one of the four ultra-massive galaxies discussed in \cite{carnall_jwst_2024}, with a stellar mass of log$_{10}(M_*/\mathrm{M}_\odot)\simeq11$ and an age of $\simeq500$\,Myr at $z=3.99$.
 Its extreme star-formation history and unusual neutral gas properties make this an important target for further observations, both with JWST at higher spectral resolution, as well as potential future spatially resolved observations with the Extremely Large Telescope.